Mud Bay Logging Company

 Mud Bay Logging Company was a 20th-century logging company based in Olympia, Washington.
-The company was established in 1899 as Western Washington Logging Company by Mark Draham, who had previously established Mason County Logging Company.
+The company was established in 1899 as Western Washington Logging Company by Mark Draham, who had previously established the Mason County Logging Company.
 The name changed to Mud Bay Logging Company in 1910.
-The company was disestablished in 1941.
+The company was disestablished in 1941, after the majority of forest products had been harvested from the Black Hills.